Toshack in hospital with Covid-19

 Former clubs Cardiff City and Swansea City, where Toshack famously took the club from the old Division Four to the First Division, have both sent messages of support.

-Toshack's most recent job was as manager of Persian Gulf Pro League side Tractor, which he left in September 2018 after just three months in change.
+Toshack's most recent job was as manager of Persian Gulf Pro League side Tractor, which he left in September 2018 after just three months in charge.